vsariola/sointu/README.md

     used.
   - **Songs are YAML files**.
 These markup files are simple data files, describing the tracks, patterns and patch structure (see [here](tests/test_oscillat_trisaw.yml) for an example).
-The sointu-cli compiler then reads these files and compiles them into .asm code.
-This has the nice implication that, in future, there will be no need for a binary format to save patches, nor should you need to commit .o or .asm to repo: just put the .yml in the repo and automate the .yml -> .asm -> .o steps using sointu-cli & nasm.
+The sointu-compile then reads these files and compiles them into .asm code.
+This has the nice implication that, in future, there will be no need for a binary format to save patches, nor should you need to commit .o or .asm to repo: just put the .yml in the repo and automate the .yml -> .asm -> .o steps using sointu-compile & nasm.
   - **Harmonized support for stereo signals**.
 Every opcode supports a stereo
     variant: the stereo bit is hidden in the least significant bit of the command stream and passed in carry to the opcode.
 This has several nice